-You don’t need to invest heavily in order to create a marketing calendar to guide your content creation asset.
-In fact you don’t need to invest any of your precious marketing budget at all.
+You don’t need to invest heavily in order to create a marketing calendar to guide your content creation assets.
+In fact, you don’t need to invest any of your precious marketing budget at all.

 A content calendar can be as simple as a Google Sheet.
-You can also use a project management tool such as Asana and drag and drop content around the task board as your plans evolve.
+You can also use project management tools such as Asana to drag and drop content around the task board as your plans evolve.

 Most project management tools give users the ability to set a deadline and assignee for every task.
 This makes it really easy for marketing project managers to see exactly what’s happening with the content workflow.

 There’s no need to invest money in order to upgrade your marketing project management.

 If you’ve ever worked in a busy marketing team then you know how quickly competing campaigns and projects can crowd out the schedule.
 Trying to put together a social media calendar in this environment can be difficult at the best of times.

 If you’re responsible for assembling a suite of marketing plan tools that can help keep everything on track, then make sure that a content calendar app or planner is on your list of essentials.

 Once you’ve created a content calendar, it will help guide your team’s efforts and make sure that your content creation stays on a consistent schedule.
 The best way to develop and engage an audience is through continuously feeding them great content.
 Planning your content with a content calendar makes it easier to do this.

 This Allows You To Batch Your Content Creation

 With a robust content calendar and marketing campaign software in place to guide your efforts, you can see at a glance what needs to be coming up on the production schedule.